Why a trade for Michael Bennett makes sense for Falcons

 Not to mention Bennett's agent, Doug Hendrickson, also represents Falcons general manager Thomas Dimitroff.

 Quinn certainly knows how to best utilize Bennett, a guy capable of lining up anywhere along the line and pushing the pocket.
-What the Falcons need most is a more consistent interior rush, and Bennett could line up next to nose tackle Grady Jarrett while Vic Beasley Jr. and Takk McKinley do work off the edges.
+What the Falcons need most is a more consistent interior rush, and Bennett could line up next to nose tackle Grady Jarrett while Vic Beasley Jr. and Takk McKinley work off the edges.

 Bennett has 54 sacks and is coming off an 8.5-sack season when he was named to the Pro Bowl for the third consecutive year.
 Some might wonder how much he still has the tank at the age of 32, but coaches around the league certainly believe he can be an impact player.
 Bennett recorded 23.5 sacks over the past three seasons.